Coffee from around the world roasted fresh daily. Have a browse of our accessories too, which are specially selected for our coffees.

 As we do with all our fresh coffee beans, we have tried a few different brewing methods.
 We experiment with brewing methods when testing a new coffee to find out how we can best enhance the flavours, acidity and body.

-For the Burundi Sogestal Mumirwa Ntamba coffee, we recommend brewing in an Aeropress.
+For the Burundi Sogestal Mumirwa Ntamba coffee, we recommend brewing in a V60 or dripper.